© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tintern Abbey, Watergate is a scheduled monument protected by Cadw under reference MM265.
 View the official record →

-Tintern Abbey Watergate is a medieval gatehouse forming part of the outer precinct defences of Tintern Abbey, the Cistercian monastery founded in Monmouthshire in 1131.
+Tintern Abbey Watergate is a medieval gatehouse associated with the Cistercian monastery of Tintern Abbey in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM265.

 Tintern Abbey, Watergate dates from the medieval period, and is classified as a gatehouse.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tintern Abbey, Watergate is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM265.